sjappig/mldn-capstone/report/capstone_report.md

 between 30s - 40s.
 Same figure illustrates point-wise maximum, mean and minimum values calculated over all training samples.

-From Figure 2. we can see that there is no offset and the 16 bit sample space is used effectively for each sample.
+From Figure 2. we can see that there is no offset and for each point the whole numeric range is in use.

 ### Algorithms and Techniques

 #### Benchmark models

-In this project will be using two simple models which performance will be compared against our final model:
+In this project will be using two simple models whose performance will be compared against our final model:

  * Zero-hypothesis: Model that predicts always the same (first) label.

- * Logistic regression: Linear model that "compresses" its output using logistic function.
+ * Logistic regression: Linear model that "compresses" its output using logistic function to range [0, 1].
    For multilabel classification, multiple models are trained, each giving probability of one class.

 These models will use the same features as the final model.